 After collecting the data, the researchers found that an association between semaglutide and gastrointestinal disorders remained even after accounting for age, body weight, and sex.
 Additionally, the researchers state that their results were consistent with other clinical trials that suggest semaglutide may increase the risk of gastrointestinal disorders.

 Lawyers are looking for people who suffered severe gastroparesis after taking Ozempic or another semaglutide.
-People suffering from severe gastroparesis who have experienced vomiting for at least four weeks may be eligible for a weight-loss lawsuit.
-A lawyer or law firm specializing in pharmaceutical lawsuits should be consulted to determine eligibility for a weight-loss lawsuit.
+People suffering from severe gastroparesis who have experienced vomiting for at least four weeks may be eligible for a weight loss lawsuit.
+A lawyer or law firm specializing in pharmaceutical lawsuits should be consulted to determine eligibility for a weight loss drug lawsuit.

 In the initial consultation, the lawyer will ask questions about the situation.
 Some criteria they may explore are the medications taken, including Ozempic, and how long those drugs have been taken.
 They will also look at the severity and duration of the symptoms.
-Some criteria that may prevent someone from filing a weight-loss lawsuit include current cancer treatment or prior gastric bypass surgery before taking Ozempic.
+Some criteria that may prevent someone from filing a weight loss lawsuit include current cancer treatment or prior gastric bypass surgery before taking Ozempic.
 However, every situation is unique, so these are rough guidelines, not concrete rules.
-Consulting with a lawyer is the best way to determine eligibility for a weight-loss lawsuit.
+Consulting with a lawyer is the best way to determine eligibility for a weight loss pill lawsuit.

 Manufacturers involved in the lawsuit

-As of September 2023, two primary manufacturers are involved in weight-loss lawsuits.
+As of September 2023, two primary manufacturers are involved in weight loss medication lawsuits.
 The first is Novo Nordisk, the manufacturer of Ozempic.
 Novo Nordisk is a multinational pharmaceutical company with headquarters in Denmark.
 However, they have facilities all over the world.
 Novo Nordisk specializes in pharmaceutical products related to diabetes.
 Its primary products are Ozempic, used to treat diabetes, and Wegovy, used to treat obesity.

 The other manufacturer is Eli Lilly, the manufacturer of Mounjaro.
 Eli Lilly is an American pharmaceutical company with headquarters in Indiana.
 Some of Eli Lilly’s biggest products include Prozac and Cymbalta, used to treat clinical depression.
 However, it also specializes in diabetes drugs, such as Humalog and Trulicity.